unajmieh/Logistics-Optimizer/README.md

-# Logistics Space Allocator

 ## Overview

-The **Logistics Space Allocator** is a solution to an NP-hard problem in logistics involving optimal space allocation for warehouses and distribution centers.
+The **The Logistics Optimizer** is a solution to an NP-hard problem in logistics involving optimal space allocation for warehouses and distribution centers.
 This project implements an **Enhanced Cuckoo Search Algorithm with Gaussian Mixture Clustering** (ECS-GMC) to efficiently and effectively allocate logistical resources, maximizing space utilization and minimizing costs.

 ## Problem Statement